-B1 Institutional Enrollment - Men and Women Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2008.
+Institutional Enrollment - Men and Women Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2013.
+Note: Report students formerly designated as "first professional" in the graduate cells.

-B1 FULL -TIME PART -TIME
+B1 FUL L-TIME PART -TIME

 B1 Men Women Men Women

 B1 Undergraduates

 B1 Degree-seeking, first-time

-freshmen 205 257
+freshmen 242 249 0 0

 B1 Other first-year, degree-seeking

-B1 All other degree-seeking 677 694 1
+B1 All other degree-seeking 684 729 4 1

-B1 Total degree-seeking 882 951 0 1
+B1 Total degree-seeking 926 978 4 1

 B1 All other undergraduates enrolled

-in credit courses 1 1 17 19
+in credit courses 1 8 8

-B1 Total undergraduates 883 952 17 20
+B1 Total undergraduates 926 979 12 9

-B1 First-Professional

-B1 First-time, first-professional

-students

-B1 All other first-professionals

-B1 Total first-professional 0 0 0 0

 B1 Graduate

 B1 Degree-seeking, first-time

 B1 All other degree-seeking

 B1 All other graduates enrolled in

 credit courses

 B1 Total graduate 0 0 0 0

-B1 Total all undergraduates 1,872
+B1 Total all undergraduates 1,926

-B1 Total all graduate and professional s students 0
+B1 Total all graduate • 0

-B1 GRAND TOTAL ALL STUDENTS 1,872
+B1 GRAND TOTAL ALL STUDENTS 1,926

 B2 Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2008.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2013.
 Include international students only in the category "Nonresident aliens."
 Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
+Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."

+andor Two or more raccer

 B2 Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree- seeking)

-B2 Nonresident aliens 22 98
+B2 Nonresident aliens 29 88

+B2 Hispanic/Latino 40 147

+B2 Black or African American, non-Hispanic 19 73

-B2 Black, non-Hispanic 18 71
+B2 White, non-Hispanic 300 1,193

-B2 American Indian or Alaska Native 2 16
+B2 American Indian or Alaska Native, non-Hispanic 0 0

+B2 Asian, non-Hispanic 33 129

-B2 Asian or Pacific Islander 39 131
+B2 Native Hawaiian or other Pacific Islander, non-

-B2 Hispanic 26 85
+Hispanic 0 0

-B2 White, non-Hispanic 305 1,292
+B2 Two or more races, non-Hispanic 17 58

-B2 Race/ethnicity unknown 50 141
+B2 Race and/or ethnicity unknown 53 221

-B2 TOTAL 462 1,834 0
+B2 TOTAL 491 1,909 0